JoSebPy/Motive/README.md

 # Motive
-Motive is a web application to help BINUS Students to find skilled associates or help colleagues to develop projects while still attending college.
+Motive is a web application to help BINUS Students to find skilled associates or help colleagues to develop projects while attending college.

 The application is similar to crowdfunding sites.
-But, rather than building projects by fundings, a project is developed through finishing work needed to build that product collectively by capable/skilled applicants of their major field accordingly, hired/chosen by the project starter, with or without rewards offered.
+But, rather than building projects by funding, a project is developed through finishing work needed to build that product collectively by capable/skilled applicants of their major field accordingly, hired/chosen by the project starter, with or without rewards offered.

 This application is a group project, developed by :